allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 The project package structure also reflects the service architecture.
 <img alt="Overall package structure" src="/img/articles/2020-05-09-hexagonal-architecture-by-example/packages.png"/>

-In the beginning I've mentioned that I assume you already know the basic concepts behind Hexagonal Architecture.
+In the introduction I've mentioned that I assume you already know the basic concepts behind Hexagonal Architecture.
 Now, that you have seen a high-level picture of the idea, I think that everyone could do with a short recap before we go on:
-* in the middle, there lies the Core Domain - primary business logic of the application, free of any technicalities;
+* The Domain is the core of the hexagon, containing primary business logic, free of any infrastructure and framework boilerplate;
-* adapters are either external interfaces of your application or bridges to the outside world, they translate the interfaces of the outside world to the interfaces exposed or required by the domain;
+* adapters are either external interfaces of your application or bridges to the outside world, they translate the interfaces of external systems to the interfaces exposed or required by the domain;
 * ports allow plugging the adapters into the core domain, they represent the requirements of the application core, preventing implementation details from leaking into the domain;